 As we discussed the topics she will cover for the master class, I gained a lot of insight from her in only one hour of speaking with her.
 I want to share at least five lessons I learned just from listening to her on that day.
 I’m sure it’ll help any startup bakery business owner, or one aspiring to start one in the future.

-When you start your baking business, specialize.
+When you start your baking business and setting it up, specialize.
 Don’t try to capture many niches all at once, specialize in one niche.
 Focus on it and be the best that you can be.
 This concept is evident in Cakes.co.ke and is a big part of their success.
-They specialize in custom cakes for special occasions and they are very good at it (so good – I’ll probably have them do my wedding cake if I ever get married ^_^).
+They specialize in custom cakes for special occasions and they are very good at it .
 If you would like to get into another niche, Grace suggests doing so after you have perfected your original niche.
 Separate the second niche into another unit or department; then make sure you work on perfecting it as well.
 Now that’s sound advice coming from a successful caker.

 - Test, Test, Test.